toprakfirat/exuvia/README.md

   you want, each with color, intensity, and position), then layer on
   post-FX: bloom, distance blur, barrel distortion, color grading, vignette, film grain.
 Drag the sliders, watch the scene update live.
-- **Voice in, voice out.** Hold space (or your custom hotkey) to talk;
+- **Voice in, voice out.** Hold Space (or your custom hotkey) to talk;
-  transcripts go straight to the avatar.
-The avatar replies with TTS, word-by-word reveal in chat, animation cues on emotional beats.
+  the transcript goes straight to the avatar.
+The avatar replies with TTS audio, a word-by-word reveal in chat, and animation cues on emotional beats.
 - **Lives in your tray.** Closing the window hides to the system tray.
   Bind a global hotkey (Ctrl+Shift+E or whatever you like) to summon the avatar from anywhere on your system.